Questions and answers

 Q. What is the difference between information security audit, review, assessment, penetration testing, and vulnerability scanning?

 is a relatively simple, automated work to find technical vulnerabilities in systems.
 This work is only one stage of some pentests.
-Unscrupulous security service providers only do vulnerability scanning and call it a pentest.

-Q. What are information security vulnerabilities and how do they appear?
+Q. What are information security vulnerabilities, and how do they appear?

 Q. Is hacking legitimate and legal?